The Voices of Glory

 The Voices of Glory is a 1962 novel by American author Davis Grubb.

 Story line and development

-The novel, a collection of twenty-eight short stories, concerns Marcy Cresap, a social worker and reformer in the town of Glory, West Virginia.
-In each of the chapters, different characters reveal more information about her and the town.
+The novel is a collection of twenty-eight short stories concerning Marcy Cresap, a social worker and reformer in the town of Glory, West Virginia.
+Each chapter features different characters who reveal information about her and the town.

 Based on

-The plot was based on the labor activism of Mother Jones, and of Grubb's mother's social and public health work.
+The plot was based on the labor activism of Mother Jones, and Grubb's mother's social and public health work.